 Tsu's central location makes it a great base for excursions to other parts of Mie Prefecture.
 While in town, don't miss the Mie Prefectural Art Museum that features Western-style art produced by Japanese artists.

-For sun worshippers and ocean lovers, there are numerous beaches along Ise Bay, particularly in Toba, south of Ise City.
+For sun worshippers and ocean lovers, there are numerous beaches along Ise Bay, particularly in Toba, east of Ise City.